technomancy-dev/00/README.md

 Now you can make API requests to send Email.

+Stuck?
+Tell me about it on [Discord](https://discord.gg/6r7Qtf754K) and lets unstick you!

 ## AWS setup.

 This assumes you know a bit about AWS SES and SNS.